stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 to make it either warmer or cooler.
 This is because in real life there is no such thing as truly black or white, it all has some kind of shade or tone reflected through it.
-It is also a really subtle way of adding a little bit of difference to your designs.
+It is also a really subtle way of adding a little bit of difference to your designs, making them look less boring.

 ### Size